juxor/afaq/markdown/secG3.md

 lead to more and more money chasing a given set of goods, so leading to price rises and inflation.
-To prove this, Rothbard repeated Hume's argument that _"if everybody magically woke up one morning with the quantity of money in his possession doubled"_ then prices would simply doubled. [_"The Spooner-Tucker
+To prove this, Rothbard repeated Hume's argument that _"if everybody magically woke up one morning with the quantity of money in his possession doubled"_ then prices would simply double. [_"The Spooner-Tucker
 Doctrine: An Economist's View"_, **Journal of Libertarian Studies**, vol. 20, no. 1, p.
 14 and p.
 10]